-Conference Report: 3rd International Conference on Ethics of Artificial Intelligence (3ICEAI)
+Conference Report: 28th European Conference on Artificial Intelligence (ECAI 2025)

 Presented Research